MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/browser/reading-view.md

 ---
-description: See how Microsoft Edge provides a reading view for webpages.
+description: See how Microsoft Edge provides a reading view for webpages to enable add-free reading.
-title: Reading view
+title: Dev guide: Reading view - Microsoft Edge Development
 author: erikadoyle
 ---